 - Providing customers with lockout, jump start, and escort services

 - Crafting programs for part-time employees, jurors, and special event

 Downtown Economic Growth Authority

-The proposed Downtown Economic Growth Authority is an update to the existing Downtown Development Authority tax increment financing (TIF) funding model.
+The Kalamazoo Downtown Economic Growth Authority is an update to the existing Downtown Development Authority tax increment financing (TIF) funding model.
 The new authority will reset the funding base according to today’s downtown landscape, allowing for downtown growth to be reinvested in the district according to locally determined economic development priorities.